LemonBoy/Q2-Tools/README.markdown

 ### Creditz ###

-Matt_P for suggesting me the idea that the update was xor cyphered Booto for being the unix guru
+Matt_P for suggesting me the idea that the update was xor cyphered, Booto for being the unix guru,
-HACKERCHANNEL for being the greatest dudes on teh world Mum and Dad for buying me this wonderful PMP as b-day surprise :)
+HACKERCHANNEL for being the greatest dudes on teh world, Mum and Dad for buying me this wonderful PMP as b-day surprise :)